-The following table sets forth, as of April 1, 2011 (unless otherwise indicated), the beneficial ownership of each current director, each nominee for director, each of our executive officers, our executive officers and directors as a group and each stockholder known to management to own beneficially more than 5% of the outstanding shares of our common stock.
+The following table sets forth, as of March 9, 2012 (unless otherwise indicated), the beneficial ownership of each current director, each nominee for director, each of our executive officers, our executive officers and directors as a group and each stockholder known to management to own beneficially more than 5% of the outstanding shares of our common stock.
 Unless otherwise indicated, we believe that the beneficial owner set forth in the table has sole voting and investment power.

-Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned Percent of Class
+Name and Address of Beneficial Owner(1) Number of Shares Beneficially Owned Percent of Class

-Beneficial Owners of more than 5%:
+Beneficial Owners of more than 5%: Owned

-N/A
+N/A 0%

 Directors and Executive Officers:

-Malon Wilkus 0(2) 0%
+Malon Wilkus - (2) 0%

-John R. Erickson 0(2) 0%
+John R. Erickson - (2) 0%

-Samuel A. Flax 0(2) 0%
+Samuel A. Flax - (2) 0%

-Gary Kain 20,738
+Gary Kain 39,185

-Alvin N. Puryear 0(2) 0%
+Peter J. Federico - 0%

+Robert M. Couch 8,000(3)

-Morris A. Davis 7,500 (3)
+Morris A. Davis 7,500(4)

-Randy E. Dobbs 17,500 (3)
+Randy E. Dobbs 24,000(4)

-Larry K. Harvey 7,500 (3)
+Larry K. Harvey 10,500(4)

+Alvin N. Puryear - (2) 0%

-Directors and Executive Officers as a group (8 persons) 53,238
+Directors and Executive Officers as a group (10 persons) 89,185

-- Less than one percent. - The address of each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th floor, Bethesda, MD 20814. - (2) Messrs.
-Wilkus, Erickson and Flax and Dr. Puryear are affiliated persons of American Capital, a business development company regulated under the Investment Company Act of 1940, as amended (the "1940 Act"), and are generally prohibited by the 1940 Act from investing in securities owned or being considered for purchase or sale by American Capital. - (3) Includes shares of restricted common stock granted to this independent director pursuant to the American Capital Agency Corp.
+Less than one percent.

+- (1) The address of each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814. - (2) Messrs.
+Wilkus, Erickson and Flax and Dr. Puryear are affiliated persons of American Capital, a business development company regulated under the Investment Company Act of 1940, as amended (the "1940 Act"), and are generally prohibited by the 1940 Act from investing in securities owned or being considered for purchase or sale by American Capital. - (3) Includes 6,000 shares of unvested restricted common stock granted to this independent director as of March 9, 2012, pursuant to the American Capital Agency Corp.
+Equity Incentive Plan for Independent Directors. - (4) Includes 6,500 shares of unvested restricted common stock granted to this independent director as of March 9, 2012, pursuant to the American Capital Agency Corp.
 Equity Incentive Plan for Independent Directors.